-The immediate corollary of Theorem~\ref{thm:mainresult} is that solutions of the reaction-diffusion PDE locally starting near $\{u=v,v<0\}$ first approach an attracting manifold $S_{\txta, \varepsilon}^{-}$.
-Then two cases occur depending upon $\mu$, either there is an exchange-of-stability and $S_{\txta, \varepsilon}^{-}$ extends towards the other locally attracting part of the critical manifold, or we obtain a jump away from the bifurcation point along a fast fiber.
-The special case $\mu=1$ is naturally going to correspond to canards but we shall not treat this higher-codimension case here; see~\cite{BenoitCallotDienerDiener,Benoit2,DumortierRoussarie,Wechselberger1} for more details regarding canards in ODEs.
-Our result in Theorem~\ref{thm:mainresult} provides a generalization of the ODE situation~\cite{KruSzm4}, while the proof technique is the first direct geometric desingularization of PDEs and differs substantially from the finite-dimensional case.
-As such, this new method-of-proof, and not the result per-se, forms the core contribution of our work.
+Our result in Theorem~\ref{thm:mainresult} provides a generalization of the ODE situation~\cite{KruSzm4}, while the proof technique is the first PDE-related geometric desingularization, taking into account an arbitrary number of Galerkin modes.
+As such, this new method-of-proof, and not the result per-se, forms the core contribution of our work in combination with \cite{Engeletal2022}.
 In fact, we expect that our technique can become a blueprint for using geometric desingularization for infinite-dimensional dynamical systems as discussed in Section~\ref{sec:conclusion}.